yusufmunircloud/AWS-Projects/S3 Static Website Hosting/Project Instructions.md

 Note : For all setting and field not specified in these instruction, just leave them as default

-# STAGE 1B - VERIFY SES APPLICATION CUSTOMER EMAIL ADDRESS
+# STEP 2 - Turn on and configure the S3 Static Hosting Feature

 # STAGE 1 - FINISH